Stax Braintree Payment Gateway

 Many standard merchant service providers bundle these services with their online or in-person hardware solutions from the start.
 These offerings are mostly seen with online payment gateways.

-However, they are also available for brick-and-mortar solutions that ensure you don’t have to run to one provider for POS hardware to another for a gateway account and to another for a gateway account.
+However, they are also available for brick-and-mortar solutions that ensure you don’t have to run from one provider for POS hardware to another for a gateway account and to another for a gateway account.
 With that being said, this model can sometimes limit your flexibility in terms of choosing a combination of solutions.

 Whether you want to use your gateway account in an in-store or online setting, you must pick your gateway account with support for multiple networks in mind.
 This makes sure that you can easily accept payments from major networks and don’t have to turn away any customers.